miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab07-1-power-bi.md

 #### Task 1: Create a new workspace

-Before you Begin, download the [problem-reports-data.pbix](05/Resources/problem-reports-data.pbix) file and save it to your computer.
+Before you begin, download the [problem-reports-data.pbix](https://github.com/MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/raw/master/Instructions/Labs/05/Resources/problem-reports-data.pbix) file and save it to your computer.

 1. Navigate to [Power BI](https://app.powerbi.com)